Drug Abuse and Addiction Treatment in Southern California

 Each individual county health department supports residents by contracting with local addiction and mental health treatment service providers.
 For example, the Los Angeles County Department of Mental Health has contracts with more than 1,000 treatment providers in the local vicinity.
 The Behavioral Health Services (BHS) division of the San Diego County Health and Human Services Agency manages community providers and local care in San Diego County.
 Each specific county in California has their own regional entity that manages behavioral health services.

 Detox is often a component of a drug rehab program that may need to come first.
 Detox allows drugs to process out of the body in a safe and supportive environment.
-Medical detox provides around-the-clock medical care and mental health support.
+Medical detox for alcohol and drug addiction provides around-the-clock medical care and mental health support.
 It may involve the use of medications to manage difficult withdrawal symptoms and drug cravings that can occur.
 After detox is complete, within about a week or so, a person should then enter directly into a drug rehab program.

 A step down from an inpatient drug rehab program is a partial hospitalization program, or PHP.
 A PHP may be a transitional program as a step down from an inpatient program or as a step up from a traditional outpatient drug rehab program.
 PHPs are generally structured similarly to an inpatient drug rehab program with strict schedules for several hours each day; the main difference being that a person will return home each evening and not remain on site.